 If we understood the first two points covered in this chapter, this verse becomes quite plain.
 We are reconciled to God by the death of Jesus Christ (Romans 5:10).
 God the Father brings us to and grants us repentance (Romans 2:4).
 After repentance, we are to be baptized (Acts 2:38).
 It is after baptism that God gives us His Spirit.
 It is the Spirit that actually begets us as sons of God (Romans 8:9, 14, 16-17).
 As the begetting agent that comes from God, the Holy Spirit then is the earnest, or down payment, of our salvation (Ephesians 1:14; Romans 8:16).
 That is why we are baptized in the name of the Father and the Son and the Holy Spirit.

-The irony in this verse is that it actually further proves the fact that God is a growing Family of beings; because, upon baptism and receiving the Holy Spirit, we become begotten sons of God!
+The irony is that Matthew 28:19 actually further proves the fact that God is a growing Family of beings; because, upon baptism and receiving the Holy Spirit, we become begotten sons of God!

 You Can Prove the Truth